clouedoc/clouedoc/README.md

 - [Have boring code](https://blog.beeminder.com/magic/)
 - Pick boring technology
 - Be humble; there is always something to learn by listening to others
+- Take a walk when the next step is not clear.
+- Great work is done in isolation.
+- Be a maniac

 ### Technology